Child Support Lawyer in Houston, TX

 When Negotiations Falter

 If an agreement remains out of reach, the next step involves presenting your case before a judge.
 This stage requires you to submit evidence of the missed payments, placing the burden of defense on your co-parent.
-A judge’s review of the evidence could lead to a finding of contempt against your co-parent for failing to comply with the court’s order.
+A judge reviewing the evidence might find your co-parent in contempt for not complying with the court’s order.

 Seeking Expert Assistance

 For those navigating child support complexities, the Law Office of Bryan Fagan stands ready to offer expert legal support.
-Our dedicated attorneys are well-versed in the nuances of Texas family law, advocating for our clients’ interests daily.
-Whether you’re initiating a child support claim in Houston, TX, or need assistance with an existing order, our team is committed to delivering high-quality legal services tailored to your family’s needs.
+Our dedicated attorneys understand the nuances of Texas family law well and advocate for our clients’ interests daily.
+If you’re initiating a child support claim in Houston, TX, or need assistance with an existing order, our team commits to delivering high-quality legal services tailored to your family’s needs.
 For comprehensive support and to discuss your child support concerns, don’t hesitate to reach out to us for a consultation.

 Child Support FAQs in Texas